gca-research-group/tee-morello-performance-experiments/README.md

 # 1. Experiments set up

 We use a Morello Board, which is physically located in Toronto, within the premises of [TODAQ](https://engineering.todaq.net/), a non-funding partner of the [CAMB project](https://www.cl.cam.ac.uk/research/srg/projects/camb/).
 A laptop connected to the network of the [Applied Computing Research Group (GCA)](http://gca.unijui.edu.br/) at Unijuí, Brazil, is used to access the Morello Board via an SSH connection.
 Below is the main configuration of the Morello Board and additional parameters, including the CheriBSD commands required to output these configurations directly from the board.
-The Figure 1 illustrates the Morello Board's physical location and the network connection used to access it.
+The Fig. 1 illustrates the Morello Board's physical location and the network connection used to access it.

 <p align="center">
   <img src="figs/experimentsetup_morelloboard.png" alt="Morello Boards location" width="700"/>